My foolproof guide to optimizing your contact page

 When a visitor submits their form, reassure them that their message was sent and when (and how) they can expect a reply.
 For example, you could say, “Thank you!
 I’ve received your message.
 Please check your inbox for my response in 1-2 days.”

 Once users are on your “thank you” screen, it doesn’t mean they are necessarily done with your site.
 Let’s imagine a case in which they simply submit their inquiry and move on.
 What are they probably going to do next?
 Research and inquire with your competitors!
-Keep your visitors’ attention by inviting them to visit your blog!
+Keep couples’ attention by inviting them to visit your blog or portfolio.

 4. Keep it short & sweet

-Everything else is information you want: their number of guests, their proposal story, their wedding colors…you get the idea!
-Many of the wants can wait until you are a little farther along in the inquiry process.
+Everything else can wait until you are a little farther along in the inquiry process.
 At best, your clients will give you an answer that may or may not be accurate, and at worst, you risk confusing or annoying them.
-It’s not worth the risk!
-A couple of extras I do like including are asking who referred them and a more open-ended question where they can tell you as much or as little about their wedding as they choose!
+The sales call is a great place to ask more open-ended questions to get to know your couples and start building a relationship.

 5. Consider the structure